PshsayhiXD/dred-bot/README.md

 npm install
 ```

-This will install all the required dependencies listed.
+This will install all the required dependencies.

 And
 ```bash